Blockost/Rentalcars-CodingTest2017/README.md

 - [JUnit 4](https://mvnrepository.com/artifact/junit/junit/4.12)
 - [Spring Boot](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-tools/spring-boot-maven-plugin)

 Dependencies were managed via Maven.
-However, these libs will be included in this project if you don't want to use Maven.
+However, all libraries inside `${target_jar}/BOOT-INF/lib/` were copied into the `lib` folder as requested (using Maven to download and add to classpath the libraries is still highly recommended).